Sunbird-Ed/sunbird-perf-tests/README.md

 **Benchmarking Details:**
 * These were captured after optimizations were applied to the individual APIs.
-* Each API is tested with 20000 hashing – This is a feature in Keycloak for "Password Policy" where keycloak hashes the password 20,000 times before saving in the database.
+* Each API is tested with 20000 hashing – This is a feature in Keycloak for "Password Policy" where keycloak hashes the password 20,000 times before saving in the database
 * Each API was invoked directly on domain url
 * Infrastructure used in this run:
   - 3 Cassandra Nodes (4 vcpus, 16 GiB memory)